zpl-c/librg/README.md

 #### General

-As we mentioned before, librg has a simple interface.
-Like many C libraries, it has some sort of application context, which makes it a thread-safe.
+As we've mentioned before, librg has a simple interface.
+Like many C libraries, it has some sort of application context, which makes it  thread-safe and offers the ability to run multiple instances under the same process.
 Here is sample server code:

 ```c
 int main(int argc, char const *argv[]) {